 As King spoke, he initially kept very close to the script.
 About midway through, King paused and looked out toward the crowd.
 That’s when Jackson — there to sing before and after King’s address — cried out to King, “Tell them about the dream, Martin.
 Tell them about the dream.”

 King responded almost reflexively to Jackson — some said his physical posture changed after Jackson’s call — and to those who understood their relationship, this wasn’t exactly surprising.
 It was “one of the world’s greatest gospel singers shouting out to one of the world’s greatest Baptist preachers,” Jones told the New Orleans Times-Picayune.
 “Anybody else who would yell at him, he probably would’ve ignored it.
 He didn’t ignore Mahalia Jackson.”

 “You had television pictures and the voice of Martin Luther King rebroadcast as part of the evening news in the top 100 television markets in the country.
 So, when the nation saw and heard this person speaking, they had as delayed reaction as I had when [the speech] was given.
 I was mesmerized.”

 “I thought it was a good speech,” civil rights activist John Lewis, who addressed the march earlier that day, said.
 “But it was not nearly as powerful as many I had heard him make.
 As he moved towards his final words, it seemed that he, too, could sense that he was falling short.
 He hadn’t locked into that power he so often found.”

-“There was no reason to believe that King’s speech would one day come to be seen as a defining moment for his career and for the civil rights movement as a whole,” The Dream author Drew Hansen.
+“There was no reason to believe that King’s speech would one day come to be seen as a defining moment for his career and for the civil rights movement as a whole,” said The Dream author Drew Hansen.

-And to think, had it not been for an assertive speechwriter and the sudden cry of a gospel singer, King’s “Dream” may have never seen the light of day.
+And to think, had it not been for an assertive speechwriter and the sudden cry of a gospel singer, Martin Luther King Jr.’s “I Have a Dream” may have never have even come to fruition at all.